ArjunAranetaCodes/MoreCodes-VBNet/Easy Problems/README.md

-# MoreCodes-VBNet
+# MoreCodes - Visual Basic Programming Problems
-This repository is for Visual Basic codes of my blog: https://more-codes.com/
+This repository is for Visual Basic codes of my blog: http://more-codes.com/

 - - - -
-### Easy Problems
+### Visual Basic Programming Easy Problems

 1. Write a program that accepts two numbers and find the sum.
 2. Write a program that accepts two numbers and perform all arithmetic operations.